 It is important to remember that symptoms alone do not diagnose LCH, and a biopsy of an involved site is necessary.
 Thus, it is important to consult a physician to receive an appropriate workup and accurate diagnosis.

 The diagnosis of LCH is made following a biopsy of the affected tissue.
 A small piece of the tissue is obtained so that it can be viewed under a microscope by a pathologist.
-If the cells in the tissue have certain characteristics such as Birbeck granules (small tennis racket shaped membrane-bound granule) , and expression of specific proteins, the diagnosis of LCH can be made.
-This procedure can be performed on any location but usually is done on the skin, bone, lymph nodes, liver, lung or bone marrow.
+If the cells in the tissue have expression of specific proteins (Langerin, CD1a), the diagnosis of LCH can be made.
+This procedure can be performed on any location but usually is done on the skin, bone or lymph nodes.

 In addition, the following tests may be performed depending on particular symptoms in the child.

 - Physical examination and history: Recording of height, weight, temperature, pulse, family history, history of symptoms, past illnesses, etc.

 - Neurological examination: Testing of ability to walk, muscle testing, coordination, and cognition (attention, memory, learning ability).